cbaez2/asset-liability-immunization-engine/README.md

 ### Full Immunization

-- Matches:
+- Matches asssets and liabilities:
   - Present Value
   - First derivative (duration)
-- Enforces classical ALA constraints
+- Enforces ALA cashflow structure.
-- Supports rebalancing at arbitrary time `t_n` and interest rate `i_n`
+- Recalculates asset cashflows needed to re-immunize the portflio given a change interest rate to `i_n` and time to `t_n` as well as the surplus at `i_n`

 ---

 ### Redington Immunization

-- Matches:
+- Matches asssets and liabilities:
   - Present Value
   - Duration
-  - Positive second derivative (convexity)
+- Positive second derivative of the surplus function `S''(i)>0`
-- Allows liabilities outside the asset interval
+- Allows any type of asset and liability structure.
-- Supports rebalancing at arbitrary time `t_n` and interest rate `i_n`
+- Recalculates asset cashflows needed to re-immunize the portflio given a change interest rate to `i_n` and time to `t_n` as well as the surplus at `i_n`
-- Computes a **finite interval of solvency** directly from the surplus function
+- Computes a **finite interval of solvency** directly from the surplus function.

 ---